 Malta Gay Travel

-wolfyy’s Malta gay guide to hotels, where to stay, things to do, gay bars, beaches, and travel tips.
+wolfyy’s Malta gay guide to hotels and where to stay, things to do, gay bars, beaches, and travel tips.

 The Gay Travel Experience: Malta

-Most people don’t know what to expect from Malta apart from the beaches and big attractions, and I was one of those people!
-Experiencing the country’s unique culture is a big draw.
+Many people don’t know what to expect from Malta aside from beaches and main draws like Valletta.
+I was one of those people, too!

 Witnessing a Friday night during summer in the Paceville neighborhood was the biggest surprise of my trip.
 Massive crowds of younger travelers (and students) dominated this mega nightlife center.
 This experience in contrast to the silent historic streets of Mdina felt surreal.